Skip to main content

 • Short description in app: Performs below standard and needs improvement.

-• Calculation: Average score on both performance questions is ≤2 with employee at meeting expectations and taking ownership only sometimes at best.
+• Calculation: The average score on both performance questions is ≤2, indicating the employee meets expectations and takes ownership only sometimes, at best.

 🟥 Talent at risk

-• Description: This tag is assigned to employees who are top talent but show a significant risk of leaving the organisation.
+• Description: This tag is assigned to employees who are top talent but show a significant risk of leaving the company.

 • Short description in app: Top talent with a strong chance of leaving the company soon.